-The Template feature lets you create and save a default set of code and settings for Pens, like a reusable "starter kit".
+Pen Templates allow you to create and save a default set of code and settings for making new Pens.
+Think of them like a reusable "starter kit".
+In fact, Pen Templates are just other Pens that you've flipped the toggle to become a Template.

 Say sometimes you like to use Haml, Sass, and have jQuery available — you could make a template for that.
 Maybe sometimes you like to use Jade, Sass, and the responsive meta tag in the